burhop/prime/README.md

  1. Python code to read the output files.
  2. Python image creation based off prime numbers 3.)
 Maybe a "primes as a service" implementation :-)

+**Motivation:**
+This is just a fun project.
+I got a scholarship to the University of Florida for some work I did with prime numbers in high school and I have continued to play with them over the years.